 Location: Winnipeg, MB

-The Indigenous Heritage Circle (IHC) is hosting a symposium in Winnipeg, MB.
-Closer to Home: Locating and Retrieving Indigenous Heritage from Archives Outside Canada.
-The symposium will offer Indigenous knowledge-keepers, historians, curators, archivists and others an opportunity to learn from and contribute to discussions about Indigenous archival records held in repositories outside Canada.
+Closer to Home: Locating and Retrieving Indigenous Heritage from Archives Outside Canada offers Indigenous knowledge-keepers, historians, curators, archivists and others an opportunity to learn from and contribute to discussions about Indigenous archival records held in repositories outside Canada.
 The event will be held on the evening of Tuesday, March 5th and for a full day on Wednesday, March 6th.

-What is the scope of work for bringing cultural heritage Closer to Home?
+Themes: What is the scope of work for bringing cultural heritage closer to home?
 What is our voice and where is our space?

 Memory institutions (primarily archives, museums and libraries) around the world hold records of immense interest to Indigenous Peoples in Canada.
 Types of materials include sacred items and knowledge, personal information, cultural and community information, recordings of songs and stories in Indigenous languages, maps, photos, drawings, etc. These materials are used to support and document research in a wide variety of fields, such as genealogy, land claims, community histories, artistic production, etc.